vRaphael/vRaphael/README.md

 </div>

----

-## About Me
+About Me

-I am a **Mid-Level Software Developer at PDA Soluções** with more than six years of professional experience building, maintaining and evolving enterprise software for the retail industry.
+I am a Mid-Level Software Developer at PDA Soluções with more than six years of professional experience building, maintaining and evolving enterprise software for the retail industry.

 My career has progressed from a development internship to a mid-level engineering position, giving me experience across the complete software lifecycle: requirements analysis, implementation, debugging, testing, production support, technical documentation and communication with customers and internal teams.

-My core expertise is centered on **C#, .NET, SQL, Oracle and full stack product development**, with hands-on experience creating business-critical solutions for inventory management, receiving operations, pricing, billing, stock control, picking and system integrations.
+My core expertise is centered on C#, .NET, SQL, Oracle and full stack product development, with hands-on experience creating business-critical solutions for inventory management, receiving operations, pricing, billing, stock control, picking and system integrations.

-I approach software development with a **product engineering mindset**, balancing maintainability, performance, security, usability and business impact.
+I approach software development with a product engineering mindset, balancing maintainability, performance, security, usability and business impact.
 I also contribute to technical leadership by supporting other developers, producing internal documentation and coordinating the support operation for the company's retail division.

-I am currently expanding my expertise in **Artificial Intelligence and AI-assisted software engineering**, with a focus on **LLMs, Retrieval-Augmented Generation, Model Context Protocol and Spec-Driven Development**.
+I am currently expanding my expertise in Artificial Intelligence and AI-assisted software engineering, with a focus on LLMs, Retrieval-Augmented Generation, Model Context Protocol and Spec-Driven Development.

-### Open To
+Open To

-- Software engineering and full stack development opportunities
+Software engineering and full stack development opportunities

-- Enterprise systems and SaaS product development
+Enterprise systems and SaaS product development

-- AI-powered applications and intelligent automation
+AI-powered applications and intelligent automation

-- Technical challenges involving scalability, architecture and integrations
+Technical challenges involving scalability, architecture and integrations

-- Collaboration with product-oriented engineering teams
+Collaboration with product-oriented engineering teams

----

-## Tech Stack
+Tech Stack

-### Programming Languages
+Programming Languages

 <div align="center">